Edit this page

 Custom

-Custom properties are usually initialized using onCreateGlobalContext() hooks.
+Custom properties are typically initialized using one or several onCreateGlobalContext() hooks.

-You can also initialize new and modify existing globalContext properties at any time and anywhere in your app, for example using pageContext.globalContext.
+You can also create and modify globalContext properties at any time and anywhere in your app — for example, in your UI components, using pageContext.globalContext.

 Lifecycle